13 Simple Things that Surprise First-Time Cruisers

 How Many Sales Pitches You’ll See

-Massages, arts, drink packages, jewelry… the list goes on.
+Massages, artwork, drink packages, jewelry… the list goes on.
 These things — and much more — are what you’ll be pitched as a passenger on a cruise ship.

 You might think that once you’ve bought your ticket that you’re done spending money.
 In fact, about 30% of cruise line revenue comes from spending by passengers on the ship.
 And you’ll definitely be tempted to spend.
 From announcements over the intercom to stacks of sales flyers delivered to your stateroom door, it’s almost shocking how much advertising you’re hit with when cruising.